jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 Need to provide CPC test reports and VI event reports VI controls don't have EP/ET, but was asked for in spec?
 Dry contact logic in 351 for customer to wire?

+**Punch-list Items:**
+- External LED label's that say "Fault Indicator" above lamp for all TNI switches

+- Low SF6 Pushbutton indicator for all TNI switches

+- Enclosure spec sheet in each production packet for all switches

+- T-handles for GNI switches - also includes mounting on swing doors for T-handles

+- Low pressure warning device added to GNI switches

+- Scanned FAT report along with overcurrent test reports

+- 351 dry contacts for tripping on TNI switches

+- Dry contacts for the GNI switches - investigating the spec - will follow up

+- Add to the FAT document statement regarding adhering to IEEE standards